X-PLUG/SocialBench/README.md

         - Negative Social Preference (SP Neg.)

-## Statistics of RoleInteract
+## Statistics of SocialBench

 ### Personality Traits

-From the collection of [638 personality descriptors](https://ideonomy.mit.edu/essays/traits.html) created by Gunkel (1998), we select and extend diverse personality traits for **RoleInteract**'s role profile construction.
+From the collection of [638 personality descriptors](https://ideonomy.mit.edu/essays/traits.html) created by Gunkel (1998), we select and extend diverse personality traits for **SocialBench**'s role profile construction.

 ![image](assets/personality-traits.png)

 ### Dialogue Tokens

-There are a total of >500 roles, comprising >6,000 questions and >30,800 utterances in **RoleInteract**.
+There are a total of >500 roles, comprising >6,000 questions and >30,800 utterances in **SocialBench**.
 We show the distribution of dialogue tokens as below:

 ![image](assets/statistic-tokens.png)

 ## Data Structure

-**RoleInteract** is stored in JSON format, with the entire file being a list where each element is a dictionary.
+**SocialBench** is stored in JSON format, with the entire file being a list where each element is a dictionary.
 Each dictionary may contain the following fields:
 - _dialogue_ (List[dict]): A record of dialogue history for roles, where each element is a dictionary.
 The key 'from' represents the speaking role, while 'value' represents the utterance.
 - _instruction_ (str): Instruction for the current task.
 - _choices_ (dict): The keys correspond to options (A, B, C, ...), and the values correspond to the content of each option.